 - A: Proxies that are properly executed and delivered, and not revoked, will be voted as specified on the proxy card.
-If no direction is specified on the proxy card, the proxy will be voted as follows: - for the election of five directors nominated by the Board of Directors for a term that expires at the next Annual Meeting of shareholders; - for the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2022; - for the resolution approving, on an advisory basis (i.e. non-binding), the compensation of the Company's named executive officers ("Say-on-Pay"); and - Every year on the advisory vote on the frequency with which to hold advisory votes on the compensation of named executive officers ("Say-When-on-Pay").
+If no direction is specified on the proxy card, the proxy will be voted as follows: - for the election of seven directors nominated by the Board for a term that expires at the 2023 Annual Meeting; - for the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal 2023; - for the resolution approving, on an advisory basis (i.e. non-binding), the compensation of the Company's named executive officers ("Say-on-Pay"); and